tytydraco/yessleep/out/I_returned_from_orbit_only_to_find_myself_completely_alone.md

-Five years I’d been in orbit, so the prospect of seeing people again excited me.
-I may enjoy time alone, but I long for human company as we all do.
-The day I anticipated soon approached, or so I believed.
+Five years in orbit, so the prospect of seeing people again excited me.
 As I exit the military spacecraft, desolate mounds of white sand with sparse plant life greet me.
 The sun beams in the cobalt blue sky over a vast mountain as the wind whistles through the sands and a lone American flag flaps in the breeze.

 I furrow my brow and shift my eyes in every which direction.
 It’s mid-day, where is everyone?Continuing to scan my environment, I stomp through the sand, though turning proves difficult.
 There were footprints, so I follow them, but they led nowhere, stopping as if the person had vanished.